Pay Less Attention to Function Words for Free Robustness of Vision-Language Models

 \textbf{Vision-Language Tasks\&Datasets.} To thoroughly evaluate the performance and robustness of FDA, we incorporate several downstream tasks, including Text-to-Image/Image-to-Text Retrieval (T2IR/I2TR) and Visual Grounding (VG).
 For datasets, we use the Flickr30k\citep{flickr30k} and MSCOCO \citep{coco} dataset for retrieval, and RefCOCO+ \citep{refcoco} for VG.

-\textbf{Models.} For T2IR/I2TR, we test our method on the ALBEF \citep{ref:ALBEF}, TCL \citep{TCL}, and BLIP\citep{Blip}, using 14M/14M/124M pretrained images, respectively.
+\textbf{Models.} For T2IR/I2TR, we test our method on the ALBEF \citep{ref:ALBEF}, TCL \citep{TCL}, and BLIP\citep{Blip}, using 14M/14M/124M pretrained images, respectively.For VG, we use ALBEF .
 All models use the ViT-B/32 \citep{vit} as visual encoders and BERT \citep{Bert} as textual encoders.
 Specifically, TCL shares the same backbones as ALBEF but uses a different training strategy (triplet contrastive learning), while BLIP uses a larger pre-trained encoder with an extra decoder.
-CLIP \citep{clip} is not included due to the absence of fusion encoders.
+CLIP \citep{Clip} is not included due to the absence of fusion encoders.

 \textbf{Baselines.} As for baselines, we adopt the two SOTA methods for robust CLIP, i.e., TeCoA \citep{TeCoA} and FARE \citep{FARE}, on all the models as adversarial fine-tuning baselines.
 To account for the robustness and accuracy trade-off, we lower the perturbation strength of each method to ensure similar clean performance as our FDA, such that TeCoA and FARE serve as a reference to compare robustness.
 Specifically, we use $\epsilon=1$ for TeCoA and FARE.
 For Text-to-Image/Image-to-Text Retrieval, we adversarially fine-tune using TeCoA and FARE for 4/1/1 epochs for ALBEF/TCL/BLIP.